Human trafficking in El Salvador: Prosecution (2009)

-Protection
+Protection (2009)

 The Salvadoran government sustained modest victim assistance last year.
 Immigration officials screened for possible trafficking victims in border regions, notifying the police and referring victims to care facilities; in general, however, the Salvadoran government did not proactively identify trafficking victims among other vulnerable populations, such as women in prostitution or child laborers.
 The government maintained a shelter dedicated to underage girls who had been victims of sex trafficking; this shelter offered victims psychological and medical care.
 Most government assistance and services were directed at child trafficking victims, and were not readily accessible to adult or male trafficking victims.
 However, the government operated a women's shelter serving at least one victim of human trafficking and provided some adult victims with legal and medical services.
 Adult trafficking victims were also referred to a government-run shelter for undocumented aliens.
 Further services were provided by NGOs and international organizations.
 Authorities identified 51 victims of human trafficking in 2009; all but three of these victims were girls, and all but one victim was subjected to forced prostitution.
 The government trained personnel, including consular officers, in identifying Salvadoran trafficking victims abroad; consular officials identified 21 such trafficking victims during the reporting period.
 Domestically, Salvadoran authorities encouraged identified victims to assist with law enforcement efforts; 55 victims participated in investigations or prosecutions of their traffickers during the reporting period, though others chose not to assist law enforcement efforts due to social stigma or fear of reprisals from their traffickers.
 Victims generally were not charged, jailed, or penalized for unlawful acts committed as a direct result of being trafficked; however, not all government officials recognized cases of forced labor or forced prostitution as human trafficking.
 Law enforcement and social service officials may request residency status for a victim on a case-by-case basis, though they reported no trafficking victims requested this status over the last year.

-Prevention
+Prevention (2009)

 The Salvadoran government sustained anti-trafficking prevention efforts during the reporting period.
 The government forged or continued partnerships with NGOs, international organizations, and foreign governments on anti-trafficking initiatives.
 In May 2009, the government collaborated with an NGO to launch a campaign aimed specifically at increasing awareness of the commercial sexual exploitation of children; the campaign reached approximately 4,500 children and adults.
 The government included anti-trafficking information in the training it gives to military forces prior to their deployment for international peacekeeping missions.
 No specific government efforts to reduce demand for commercial sex acts or forced labor were reported over the last year.